microsoft/microcode/docs/develop.md

 ## Re-building library

 There is library of LED animations etc in `scripts/lib/lib.js`.
-To rebuild, make sure you have `jacscript` checkedout parallel to `microbit` and run:
+To rebuild, make sure you have `jacscript` checked out parallel to `microcode` and run:

 ```bash
 cd scripts